PEESEgroup/SCAN/README.md

 * `condition_feature.npy`: feature matrix of conditions.
 * `conductivity_target.txt`: collected k values.

-## Authors
+## Author contributions
-This software was primarily written by `Dr. Zhilong Wang` who was advised by `Prof. Fengqi You`.
+This software was primarily written by `Dr. Zhilong Wang` who is advised by `Prof. Fengqi You`.

 ## Web app
 A online platform was estabilished that allows researchers to query our non-aqueous electrolyte database and predict conductivity properties using our deep learning models.
 It accelerates the discovery of non-aqueous electrolyte for battery and energy storage applications.